carterrees/carterrees_blog/about.md

 - *Principal Data Scientist*, [DigiCert](https://www.digicert.com), Lehi, UT Feb 2018-Jan 2019

 - *Data Scientist*, [Domo](https://www.domo.com), American Fork, UT Aug 2016-Jan 2018
-    - My main duties are in developing and implementing Domo’s data science product roadmap from a human centered design perspective.
+    - My main duties are in developing and implementing Domo’s data science product road map from a human centered design perspective.
 Current focus is working with our software engineering and UX/UI teams to allow our customers to use machine learning methods within the Domo product.